 One of the most exciting things about that X-wing is how worn and used it looks.— Kay 🌌 (@Geek_Kay) July 21, 2014

 People, that is my preferred @StarWars aesthetic.

 The new X-wing is kind of the best of both worlds.
-The dirty, used aesthetic of the originals, with the smooth lines of the prequels.— Brian @ Halloween in July (@brian_nov) July 21, 2014
+The dirty, used aesthetic of the originals, with the smooth lines of the prequels.— Brian is a Plague of Frogs (@brian_nov) July 21, 2014